mwszekely/preact-prop-helpers/README.md

 Everything from keyboard navigation (arrow keys, typeahead) to modal focus traps (dialogs and menus) to simple things like `useState` *but with localStorage!* are here.

+[See below a more complete list of goals](#conventionsandgoals), but in general this library aims to be both performant (no unnecessary re-renders) and impose few to no restrictions on what your rendered HTML must look like in order to achieve any given result.

 Due to the complex nature of some of these hooks (in particular, grid navigation), all function parameters/return types are very strictly categorized.
 As a full example: